-In mid 2019, the Lemonade Group - through Lemonade Insurance N.V. expanded its operations into the European Union ("EU") and holds a pan-European license, allowing it to passport into and sell in 31 countries across Europe.
+In mid 2019, the Lemonade Group - through Lemonade Insurance N.V. (the "Company") - expanded its operations into the European Union ("EU") and holds an EU licence, which enables it to sell in 30 countries across Europe.
 The Company commenced operations in Germany on June 11, 2019, in the Netherlands on April 2, 2020 and in France on December 8, 2020.
-The group company Lemonade Agency B.V. received in 2020 a license to act as an authorized agent (gevolmachtigd agent)
+In October 2022, we began selling contents insurance in the United Kingdom ("UK") on a cross border basis under the UK's Temporary Permission Regime.
+We also registered two UK branches: (i) Lemonade Insurance N.V., UK Branch and its affiliate (ii) Lemonade Agency B.V., UK Branch as part of its process to become a fully licensed third country insurance branch in the UK.